Disc Herniation Frankfort, IL

 - Obesity: If an individual is overweight, it can actually cause more pressure or stress on the discs.

 - Poor posture & Muscle weakness: When the neck is not properly aligned it is vulnerable to disc herniation with normal activity.

 Symptoms of Disc Herniation

 When it comes to disc herniation, most patients often complain or experience pain.
 Given that a herniated disc can happen in different areas of the spine, the location of the spine may vary.
 If an individual undergoes a minor injury, there might not even be any pain.
 Pain is often felt when the nerve is impacted.
 You may all experience dull aches, a burning sensation, tingling/numbness, muscle weakness, or even a loss of bladder.

 Chiropractic Care with Botti Chiropractic & Wellness

 At Botti Chiropractic & Wellness, our experts are dedicated to our patients.
 All of our experts have extensive experience in the field and continue working towards improving and expanding their understanding.
 They are all constantly learning newer methods to treat herniated discs to ease patients and prevent the problem from happening again.

 To help our patients heal and find relief, we offer a non-invasive comprehensive treatment plan for disc herniation.
 Throughout the treatment period, we will work with and guide you on how to navigate your daily life to properly heal.
 All of our treatment plans have been customized specifically for you.

 Call us today for an appointment today and get the customized attention you deserve!

-For a list of treatments we offer at Botti Chiropractic & Wellness in Oak lawn, click here!
+For a list of treatments we offer at Botti Chiropractic & Wellness in Frankfort, click here!